CS-433/ml-project-2-ml_pls/README.md

 ## Data set :
 The data set is not available as it contains highly confidential information.
 The computed results and plots are nonetheless present in the provided Jupyter notebook.

+## Needed packages in order to run the code:

+To run the code, one needs to download the latest version of Python.
+Moreover, we used the following external libraries:
+- Item 1
+- Item 2
+- Item 3

 ## Clustering methods:
+Three clustering methods were used: K-Means with the L1 norm, the Expectation Maximization (EM) algorithm and DBSCAN.